 - Ideas and inspiration for fantasy weapons and unique and interesting armor

 - How characters are named in the likes of Skyrim (such as orsimer), Warhammer, DND and Warcraft

-- How to use the free orc names generator tool for male or female characters or those with a good or evil nature
+- How to use the orc names generator tool for male or female characters or those with a good or evil nature

 Let’s dive in.